 Toner, sleeping masks, ampules: it seems like the beauty industry is constantly coming up with new types of products that are supposedly essential to your routine.
 But one new product on the market has been garnering more attention than the others: essences.
 Ever since this K-Beauty skincare trend found its way from Korea to American shelves, my clients have started to ask, Just what is an essence and how is it different from the serums I’m already using?
 To explore the merits of each, I thought we’d break down both categories so you can decide for yourself which you really need.

 What it is: A lightweight liquid popular in Korean skincare that you press into the skin after cleansing.

-What it feels like: Serums are heavier than water but thinner than creams.
+What it feels like: Serums are heavier than water but thinner than lotion or cream.
 They are often clear, and have a texture similar to a watery gel or lightweight oil.

 Many women swear by using both an essence and a serum in their daily routine, and there are definite benefits to doing so, especially if your skin is dehydrated and can use as much hydration as it can get.
-If you decide to use both, apply your essence after cleansing and then, follow with your serum.
+If you decide to use both, apply your essence after cleansing and wait for it to absorb into the skin.
+Then, follow with your serum.

 Have your eye on an essence or serum and want my advice?
 Send me a note in the comments and I’ll take a peek!